Andrettin/Wyrmsun/readme.txt

 * User Interface
 - F11 is now the screenshot hotkey.
 - Reworked the game's rendering system and graphical interface to use the Qt Framework.
+- The game is now always in borderless fullscreen mode, as the new UI framework supports that.

 -----------------------------------------------------------------------
 - 4.1.4